BuddyGG/buddy_matching/README.md

 # Backend service for buddy.gg
 [![Build Status](https://travis-ci.org/BuddyGG/buddy_matching.png)](https://travis-ci.org/BuddyGG/buddy_matching)

-Somewhat generic player matching service built with phoenix, utilizing genservers and sockets to avoid having an underlying database.
+Somewhat Generic player matching service built with Phoenix, utilizing GenServers and sockets to avoid having an underlying database.
-Currently build only support matching players from League of Legends, but can quite easily be expanded to other games
+Currently built only to support matching players from League of Legends, but can ideally be easily extended to support multiple games.

 ## Run local
 To start the server: